BEHIND THE SCENES

-Even though technically I’m a professional photographer, I think of myself as a visual artist.
+Even though technically I’m a professional photographer, I consider myself as a visual artist.
 Photography is just one of the resources I take advantage of to create my images.
-In this beautiful form of art, I make use of Miniature Art, Photography, Compositing, and Digital Painting.

 My favorite techniques are: The Digirama (the use of an image displayed on a screen, which, by the way-and as a fun fact-, is the technique used in the filming of the series The Mandalorian,) and the mix of diorama and/or practical set-ups with image compositing, both with digitally created effects, as well as practical effects.

 Post-Production: Then comes the post production.
 I work with Adobe Photoshop.
-I don’t rush my work; I don’t force it either.
-I find it that I need to feel it to create it.
-But I do have a great time with every step of the way.
+I don’t rush my work and I do have a great time with every step of the way.

 Hope to give you a better insight to my process through the BTS videos that I will share in this section.